github-linguist/linguist/docs/releasing.md

 4. Ensure that samples are updated: `bundle exec rake samples`
 5. Ensure that tests are green: `bundle exec rake test`
 6. Build a test gem `GEM_VERSION=$(git describe --tags 2>/dev/null | sed 's/-/./g' | sed 's/v//') bundle exec rake build_gem`
-7. Test the test gem:
+7. Test the test ge
    1. Bump the Gemfile and Gemfile.lock versions for an app which relies on this gem
    2. Install the new gem locally
    3. Test behavior locally, branch deploy, whatever needs to happen